-One worrying feature is that the graph suggests an increasing percentage of primary trainees who state they have no confidence in teaching primary science (Figure 3).
-Since the major increase occurs after the implementation of the new National Curriculum it may be that trainees feel less confident with the new programmes and their assessment procedures.
+One worrying feature is that the graph suggests an increasing percentage of primary trainees who state that they have no confidence in teaching primary science (Fig. 3).
+Since the major increase occurs after the implementation of the new national curriculum, it may be that trainees feel less confident with the new programmes and their assessment procedures.

-A Likert scale was used in the CPD evaluation form to ascertain whether the respondents felt the workshop had increased their confidence.
-All participants indicated that their confidence had increased and many of the comments used in the later analysis stated that their knowledge and understanding had improved.
+A Likert scale was used in the CPD evaluation form to ascertain whether the respondents felt that the workshop had increased their confidence.
+All participants (n = 1395) indicated that their confidence had increased, and many of the comments used in the later analysis stated that their knowledge and understanding had improved.

-3.1 Trainee comments written on the ESEU evaluation forms
+4 Trainee comments written on the ESEU evaluation forms

-The trainees were asked to comment about their workshop experience on the evaluation form.
+The trainees were asked to comment on their workshop experience on the evaluation form.
 There were 2365 comments from the 1395 participants; these were transcribed and classified into six themes in the following manner, as described by Braun and Clarke (2006).
-A list was made of all the comments

-- and these were initially grouped under headings (Table 5) which were then categorised to form themes.

-These themes were identified as the main benefits the trainees had identified from the workshop. - The themes are described below and mentions shown in table 4.
-(2.8)
+A list was made of all the comments, and these were initially grouped under headings (Table 4) which were then categorised to form themes.
+These themes were identified as the main benefits the trainees had identified from the workshop.